Extension Logo

 • Cucumber beetles can damage foliage and fruit.

-• Cantaloupe and muskmelons are severely affected by bacterial wilt.
+• Cantaloupe and muskmelons are severely affected by bacterial wilt, a disease that cucumber beetles carry.

 • There are nonchemical and chemical options available for managing cucumber beetles.